Ojaswimakode07/Internship/README.md

 Exit the application

-<u><b>Running the Graphical Interface Version</b></u>
+Running the Graphical Interface Version

-From the project directory, run:
+Navigate to the project directory

+Run the following command:

 python notes_gui.py

-A window will open where notes can be written and saved using the graphical interface.
+A graphical window will open where users can write and save notes using a simple and intuitive interface.

-<u><b>Design Decisions</b></u>
+Design Decisions

-Python was selected for its simplicity and readability
+Python was chosen for its simplicity, readability, and wide availability

-Timestamp-based filenames ensure uniqueness and prevent overwriting
+Timestamp-based filenames ensure unique note storage

-Notes are stored as plain text files for transparency and easy access
+Plain text storage improves transparency and accessibility

-The GUI is intentionally minimal to focus on core functionality
+The GUI is intentionally minimal to prioritize functionality over complexity

-No external libraries are used, keeping the project lightweight and portable
+No external libraries are used to keep the project lightweight and portable